This program is now enrolling for Spring 2020.

 Combining modern scientific knowledge with traditional wisdom, the coursework uses the cycles of nature to guide the integration of herbs into daily life.
 The program’s emphasis on practical skills ensures that students are familiar with the identification of local plants and possess the ability to make medicinal food and herbal preparations.
 The program empowers students with the knowledge and skills needed to support self-care through the safe and effective incorporation of herbs into daily life, using body care products, food preparations, and other herbal supplements.
 Class groups are personal and rely on the collective experience of a group to inform the learning experiences, guided by experienced faculty.
 For students that choose to take classes on campus, the program provides unique experiential learning opportunities through MUIH’s herbal dispensary and garden.
 On-campus projects will be available for students to engage in hands-on learning in medicinal plant harvesting, processing, formulary, medicine making, and quality control analysis.

 The PBC Herbal Studies program has recently been redesigned to provide a greater focus on foundational herbal skills and knowledge, and to provide easy to navigate full-time and part-time study options.
-Click here to view this newly designed program, which debuts in the fall 2019 trimester.
+Click here to view this newly designed program.

 The PBC Herbal Studies program can also serve as an entry point and advanced standing in MUIH’s M.S.
 Clinical Herbal Medicine degree or M.S.
 Herbal Product Design and Manufacture degree.
 The four courses of this PBC program are transferrable and make up the first four required courses of both of these Master’s degrees.